-Oncolytic virotherapy is an effective cancer treatment using a special virus, which is capable of finding and destroying cells of a malignant tumour in human body.
+Oncolytic virotherapy is an effective cancer treatment using a special virus, which is capable of finding and destroying malignant tumour cells in the body.

-After being administered to a human body the virus finds and infects malignant tumour cells.
-That process is called oncotropism.
-The virus replicates in cells of a malignant tumour thus destroying them.
-That process is called oncolysis.
-Viruses not only destroy cancer cells but also mobilise natural defence of immunity, including against tumour cells.
+After being administered, the virus finds and infects malignant tumour cells in a process called oncotropism.
+The virus replicates itself in the cells of a malignant tumour destroying them in a process called oncolysis.
+Viruses not only destroy cancer cells but also activate the body’s natural immune system, which also targets the malignant cells.

 How virotherapy works

-The target of virotherapy, similarly to that of radiotherapy and chemotherapy, is cancer cells, but virotherapy differs in several essential advantages:
+The goal of virotherapy, not unlike that of radiation therapy and chemotherapy, is to destroy cancer cells, but virotherapy has several distinct advantages:

-Virotherapy destroys tumour cells selectively without affecting the healthy cells of a body.
+Virotherapy destroys tumour cells selectively without affecting the healthy cells of the body.

-Virotherapy can be used in various treatment phases: before or after the surgery or in between radiotherapy or chemotherapy sessions.
+Virotherapy can be used at various stages throughout the treatment process: before or after surgery and also between radiation or chemotherapy treatments.

-Virotherapy is recognised as safe and efficient cancer treatment method.
+Virotherapy is recognised as a safe and efficient cancer treatment method.

 ← Go back